Pzugatti/House-Price-Prediction/README.md

 The normality graph for 'SalePrice', 'GrLivArea' and 'TotalBsmtSF'.
 (Click on the picture to zoom in)
 ![normality](https://user-images.githubusercontent.com/43289100/46285814-62a92100-c5af-11e8-86cf-9421eb04f908.png)

-This process is to transform the data into a normal distribution shape with the log transformation.
-The probability plot applied, which the data points lie on the diagonal line, it means the data more likely to be a normal distribution.
-Also, the skewness and kurtosis are indicating whether the data is a normal distribution.
+This process is to transform the data into a normal distribution shape used the log transformation.
+The probability plot applied, which if the data points lie on the diagonal line, it means the particular feature more likely to be a normal distribution.
+Also, the skewness and kurtosis are indicating whether the feature is a normal, left skew or right skew distribution.

 According to the rule of thumb:
  - Reference: https://www.spcforexcel.com/knowledge/basic-statistics/are-skewness-and-kurtosis-useful-statistics